mrBettazzi/exercise-tracker/README.md

 export default App;
 ```
+Note that it invokes `src/App.js`.

+### App js
 In the `src/App.js` file we will break down the entire application into visual components.
-In the following sample, *Navbar*, *ExercisesList* etc. are all visual components.
+In the following code : *Navbar*, *ExercisesList* etc. are all visual components.
+Routing consists in matching request addresses with specific components.
 The **BrowserRouter** library makes it easy to manage routing (opening and closing specific components based on the requested address)
 this is how `src/App.js`looks like after initial customization :
 ```